 My health insurance plan will not cover Avastin.
 What do I do?

-You and your doctor’s office can file an appeal to your health insurance plan.
+If your health insurance plan will not cover your Genentech medicine, you and your doctor’s office can file an appeal.
 Contact your doctor to find out if filing an appeal is right for you.

 We have resources to help you and your doctor file an appeal.